-Initially, the early followers of Prem Rawat’s teachings in the UK established Divine Light Mission in 1971, shortly after his first arrival in the West at the age of 13.
-However Divine Light Mission was an extension of the Indian organization first founded by the followers of Shri Hans Ji Maharaj, the father of Prem Rawat in 1960.
+Initially, the early followers of Prem Rawat’s teachings in the UK established Divine Light Mission in 1971, shortly after his first arrival in the West at the age of thirteen.
+However, Divine Light Mission was an extension of the Indian organization first founded by the followers of Shri Hans Ji Maharaj, the father of Prem Rawat in 1960.
 No consideration was given to creating a new structure or a new name to promote the teachings in the West.
 There had been a presence in the UK since 1969, located in a basement flat in West Kensington and then in a semi-detached house in Golders Green, North London.
 This had come about as a result of four young British members of the counter-culture.
 They took the “hippy trail” to India in 1968, discovering the young Prem Rawat and his teachings and requesting that a “mahatma” be sent to London who could promote the message and show interested individuals the four techniques known as “knowledge.”
 Interest in the teachings had spread slowly by word of mouth through the counter-culture’s informal networks of communication.
 However, it was only with the arrival of Prem Rawat and his subsequent appearance at the first Glastonbury festival that the teachings caught on and spread like a forest fire through the milieu of the disenchanted counter-culture of Britain and the U.S. in the early 1970s.
 Divine Light Mission was also established in the United States and by 1972 had its international office in Denver, Colorado.

 Although Divine Light Mission was established as an organizational vehicle for promoting Prem Rawat’s teachings, it rapidly developed into a vigorous new religious movement with its own distinctive appearance.
 It combined the typical characteristics of a contemporary North Indian sant panth in which nirguna bhakti was combined with intense reverence for the living satguru and millennial expectations of the western counter-culture.
 Many of the characteristics of the Indian movement founded by Prem Rawat’s father, who had died only in 1966, were imported wholesale into the western environment.
 Ashrams were established with a lifetime commitment of celibacy expected from those who joined.
 Members were expected to forswear drugs, alcohol and adopt a strict vegetarian diet.
 The teachings were primarily given by saffron-robed mahatmas who came from India and toured the West.
-The teachings were essentially Hindu in origin, embracing a worldview that accepted transmigration of souls, karma, human avatars and were imbedded in an interpretation of the Upanishads and the Bhagavad Gita.
+The teachings were essentially Hindu in origin, embracing a worldview that accepted transmigration of souls, karma, human avatars and were embedded in an interpretation of the Upanishads and the Bhagavad Gita.
 However, a discerning listener would have recognized the more iconoclastic and antinomian voice of the North Indian nirguna sants, especially Nanak and Kabir, exemplified in the message of universalism, equality and the focus on inwardness rather than the outer forms of Hinduism.

 By 1974, the movement had experienced a number of crises resulting from the marriage of Prem Rawat to Marolyn Johnson, a Californian follower; the financial crisis created by the failure to fill the Houston Astrodome for Millennium 1973; and the disillusionment of American followers.
 The Americans’ millennialism had always been stronger than in Europe or Britain, and they became disillusioned when their expectations of a messianic event were not fulfilled.
 The marriage was to prove more significant, as it caused a deep rift in Prem Rawat’s family, angered that he had not followed Indian custom and the loss of many trusted followers inherited from the time of Prem Rawat’s father.
 However, there was another more hidden agenda in the crisis.
 As Prem Rawat developed from a thirteen year-old to an adolescent, about to be married and raise his own family, he was no longer prepared to be a figurehead while others dictated the direction and management of the movement established on the basis of his teachings.
 Increasingly, Prem Rawat was developing his own ideas of how that vision should manifest.
 From 1974 to 1982 a number of new organizational forms were experimented with, including Divine United Organisation, an epithet that remained only in India where Divine Light Mission was lost to Prem Rawat’s elder brother and mother, who had been the legal guardian of the older organization on her husband’s death (Geaves 2004, 2006b).